Gary Glitter: Career moves since 2001

 In September 2001, he released a new studio album, On, which included material written before his 1999 British conviction.
 That material was to have been part of a project called Lost on Life Street until that album's release was cancelled following his arrest.
-By December 2004, after releasing a new single, "Control", Glitter was in the news again concerning his behaviour; NGOs had been petitioning the government with their own evidence aimed at arresting Glitter.
+By December 2004, after releasing a new single, "Control", Glitter was in the news again concerning his behaviour; non-governmental organisations (NGOs) had been petitioning the government with their own evidence aimed at arresting Glitter.
 He moved to Vietnam.

 In 2002, Snapper Music re-promoted The Ultimate Gary Glitter – 25 Years of Hits, a two-disc compilation album of Glitter's music initially released in 1997, days after his arrest, which covers his commercial breakthrough in 1972 through to 1984 while also including a song that was later released on On, and singles by his former backing band the Glitter Band without him; again it was moderately successful.

 In 2005 Remember Me This Way, the documentary filmed at Glitter's career peak in 1973 (and originally released in 1974), was issued for the first time on DVD.
 Glitter's music itself still had an audience, further demonstrated by three new album releases, although all of them contained past recordings from the vaults, rather than new product.
 The first two new albums were issued at the same time, The Remixes and Live in Concert (the latter of which was a 1981 recording).
 These were only for sale on the Internet.
 A new collection of Glitter's chart hit singles followed, The Best of Gary Glitter.
 In 2006 his back catalogue was made available via the Internet from sites such as iTunes and eMusic.